Cambridge Beer Festival

 The summer Cambridge Beer Festival is the longest-running CAMRA beer festival in the United Kingdom, having started in 1974.
 It is held at the end of May just before the Whitsuntide Bank Holiday.
-The winter beer festival is a smaller, indoor event at the University Social Club, and since 2018 has been held in November.
-Both festivals are run by Cambridge & District CAMRA.
-The 2020 festival was canceled due to the Covid-19 pandemic.
+Until 2019, there was also a smaller winter beer festival held indoors at the University Social Club,.
+Both festivals were run by Cambridge & District CAMRA.
+The 2020 festivals were cancelled due to the COVID-19 pandemic, and the summer festival did not run again until 2023.
+The winter festival did not return as the University Social Club did not re-open post-COVID and is now in an area earmarked for redevelopment.